kazurayam/healthcare-tests-speed-measurement-of-versions/README.md

 4. SmartWait seems to affect the turnaround time of the test.
 However, I don't see a straightforward rule about whether the test will be faster or slower.

 I would recommend youto switch from Windows to Mac to run Katalon Studio tests.

+Perhaps, Katalon developers work on Mac, not on Windows.
+So they don't know the fact.